techidaily/site-win11-tips/source/_posts/guide-to-restore-connection-with-vanished-ubisoft-launcher.md

 ![Run this program as an administrator option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/run-this-program-as-administrator-option.jpg)

  So, make sure you’re running Ubisoft Connect with admin rights.
 It’s better to permanently set the Ubisoft client to run with elevated rights instead of selecting the**Run as administrator** context menu option for that software.
-Our[how-to always run Windows apps as an administrator guide](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) tells you how to set programs to run with elevated permissions.
+Our [how-to always run Windows apps as an administrator guide](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) tells you how to set programs to run with elevated permissions.

 ## 3\.
 Run the Affected Game in Compatibility Mode